pulumi/registry/themes/default/content/registry/packages/azuredevops/installation-configuration.md

 * .NET: [`Pulumi.AzureDevOps`](https://www.nuget.org/packages/Pulumi.AzureDevOps)

 ## Configuring Credentials

+Pulumi relies on the AzureDevOps SDK to authenticate requests from your computer to AzureDevOps.
+Your credentials are never sent to pulumi.com.
+The Pulumi AzureDevOps Provider needs to be configured with AzureDevOps credentials before it can be used to create resources.

 Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi: